Library & Knowledge Service FAQ

 All registered users may borrow up to eight books for up to three weeks.
 After three weeks the books must be returned or renewed if the items have not been reserved (maximum of four renewals).
 Books can be loaned 24 hours a day, 7 days a week using the Self-Service Kiosk within the Royal Liverpool Library.
 The borrower is responsible for books borrowed and any losses must be reported to the Library Manager who will arrange for an invoice for the replacement cost to be issued.
 Books must not be transferred from one borrower to another.

-For staff working at Broadgreen: Staff working in Broadgreen might prefer to use our internal postal service when necessary.
-Locate the book you require by using our online Library Catalogue.
-Let us know which book you require by telephoning ext 2248, or email library.service@liverpoolft.nhs.uk.
-We will then post the book(s) to you.
+For staff working at Aintree and Broadgreen: Locate the book you require by using our online Library Catalogue.
+Let us know which book you require by emailing library.service@liverpoolft.nhs.uk.
+We will then post the book(s) to your Department utilising the internal mail service.
 They will be securely packaged in a padded envelope.
 When you return them to the Royal Library please use the same padded envelope.
-We will endeavour to guarantee delivery within 24-48 hours using the internal postal service.
+We will endeavour to guarantee delivery within 24-48 hours.

 When you return them to the Royal Library please use the same padded envelope and return to: